Storing and Retrieving Variables

 [Calculate: value={A}+{B}, comment="Don't do this!"]

-- When you want to construct a macro as a string
+- When constructing a macro as a string

 Examples